ARK-Builders/ARK-Drop-Desktop/README.md

 [SvelteKit](https://kit.svelte.dev/) is an application framework built on Svelte.
 Unlike traditional frameworks, SvelteKit shifts work to a compile step during the build process, resulting in code that directly updates the DOM when the application's state changes, enhancing performance.

-## Running Ark Drop Locally
+## Running ARK Drop Locally

-You can use either `cargo tauri` CLI or `npm` CLI commands to run Ark Drop locally.
+You can use either `cargo tauri` CLI or `npm` CLI commands to run ARK Drop locally.

 ### Installing `cargo tauri`